 The Central Coast Traveler is drawn to “The Sandpiper” because it’s one of the few studio films ever shot in Big Sur, not because of the plot or script.
 It’s an oddly miscast story of Taylor as a proto-hippie unwed mother and starving artist who somehow manages to afford a jaw-dropping oceanfront beach house.
 She takes Burton’s married Episcopal priest character for an extramarital fling.
+For a movie that’s supposed to be about illicit passion, it’s strangely dispassionate, with characters who spend a lot of time giving speeches.
+And it sadly misuses the beautiful, sexy Eva Marie Saint in a thankless role as Burton’s long-suffering wife, who mopes about in dowdy beige sweater sets.
 The story doesn’t end well for anyone, but the ride is gorgeous.
 The DVD extras include a Burton-narrated short film produced at the same time, about the logistical difficulties of filming in such a remote area, and the care the production team took not to disturb the environment.
 It’s gratifying to watch scenes filmed in 1964, and observe that little has outwardly changed in Big Sur since then.

 Here’s the star pair enjoying an afternoon at Pfeiffer Beach: